(A) Each community water system shall provide

 (a) The

-type of the water (e.g., surface water, ground water).
+type of the water (e.g., surface water, ground water

-(b) The commonly used name (if any) and
+(b) The commonly

-location of the body or bodies of water.
+used name (if any) and location of the body or bodies of water.

-(2) When a source water assessment has been
+(2) When a source water assessment

-information and the means to obtain it.
+this information and the means to obtain it.
 Where a community water system has

 received a source water assessment summary from the director, the report shall